-Required professional courses in this program include Education 301, 303, Education 581 or Philosophy 501, and two to three course units of teaching intership or the equivalent.
+Required professional courses in this program include Education 301, 303, Education 581 or Philosophy 501, and two to three course units of teaching internship or the equivalent.
 Prospective elementary teachers must complete Education 305, 322, and one of the following: Education 540, 541, 542, or 543.
 Prospective secondary teachers must complete Education 307-308 and 356.
-Certification requirements for teaching majors and minors must also be met.
+Certification requirments for teaching majors and minors must also be met.

 Requests for admission to this program should be addressed to the dean for academic administration.
-To be eligible students must have a bachelor's degree from an accredited college or university, a minimum cumulative graduate point average of C (2.0), two letters of recommendation, and must have completed at least twenty-five hours of supervised experience with school-aged people.
-Information regarding teacher certification should be obtained from the director of teacher certification, Miss Madge Strikwerda.
-Information regarding majors and minors should be obtained from the appropriate departmental adviser as listed below.
+To be eligible students must have a bachelor's degree from an accredited college or university, a minimum cumulative graduate point average of C (2.5), two letters of recommendation, and must have completed at least twenty-five hours of supervised experience with school-aged people.
+Information regarding teacher certification should be obtained from the director of teacher certification, Ms. Madge Strikwerda.
+Information regarding majors and minors should be obtained from the appropriate departmental advisor as listed on page 53.